-- A. All monies due by the City shall be paid in full within 30 days of receipt of the invoice.
+- A. All payments due shall be paid as agreed .
 The City shall take advantage of vendor discounts to the extent practicable and available. - B. All payments must be properly authorized and supported by appropriate documentation.
-Proper authorization may consist of an approved purchase order or direct approval on an invoice or payment request.
+Proper authorization may consist of an approved purchase order or direct approval on an original invoice or payment request.
 Approval is based on City Charter limits.
-Appropriate documentation consists of an invoice or payment request and verification of receipt of goods and services. - C. All checks require two (2) electronic signatures, one of which is the Mayor and the other the City Manager.
-All checks are reviewed by the City Manager and the Finance Director.
-A list of checks is provided to a designated Council member for review and documentation is provided on request.
-In the event of technical failure, authorized check Signers include the City Manager, Department Head, and at least two members of the City Council.
-Payments other than by check require the same approval process. - D. Expenditure-related duties shall be assigned to City staff in such a manner that there is an appropriate separation of duties.
+Appropriate documentation consists of an original invoice or payment request and proof of receipt of goods and services.
+Payment shall not be made on copies of invoices. - C. All checks require two (2) signatures, one of which is the Mayor or a City Councilor if available.
+Signers include the City Manager, Department Head, at least 2 Councilors and the Mayor.
+Payments other than by check require the same approval process. - D. Expenditure-related duties shall be assigned to City staff in such a manner that there is appropriate separation of duties.
 Specifically, the initiation, authorization, and processing of expenditures shall be assigned to separate individuals. - E. Access shall be restricted to City staff with direct responsibilities for expenditure-related functions, and only those functions as assigned. - 1.
 System access shall be assigned and maintained according to specific functional assignments and accessed by unique login and password, by employee. - 2.
 Access to blank check stock shall be restricted and under the control of the Finance Director.
 All check numbers in sequence shall be properly accounted for. - 3.
 Voided checks shall be appropriately cancelled (stamped or marked "void" and the signature lines removed) and retained until after completion of the annual audit.